sparky4/fdnpkg16/README.md

 fdnpkg16.4 is just my config file for specifically my FreeDOS installs on my computers!

-if u got a very old (1.0) FreeDOS install with all the stuff in fdos dir then use this one!
+If u got a very old (1.0) FreeDOS install with all the stuff in fdos dir then use this one!

 # The program itself is compiled with Open Watcom 2.0